duraaaa/SJTU-course-notes/CS359 Computer Architecture (A)/Chap 1.md

 - Requirements are always changing.
 - Understand computer performances.

-#### 1.2  Technology and Trends
+### 1.2  Technology and Trends

-> **Moore's Law**: The number of transistors on a microchip doubles every two years, though the cost of computers is halved. (by  *Gordan Moore*, 1965)
+> **Moore's Law**（摩尔定律）: The number of transistors on a microchip doubles every two years, though the cost of computers is halved. (by  *Gordan Moore*, 1965)
 >
-> **Dennard Scaling**: As transistors get smaller, their power density stays constant.
+> **Dennard Scaling**（登纳德缩放定律）: As transistors get smaller, their power density stays constant.
 In other words, power usage of transistors stays in proportion with area or both voltage and current scale (downward) with length. (by *Robert H. Dennard*, 1974)
 >
 > - The *Dennard Scaling* has expired in 2005.
 > - The *Moore's Law* still has effect currently.